SwaksharDeb/SwaksharDeb.github.io/content/news/2023-IJCNN_presentation/index.md

     name: presentation video
     url: 'https://youtu.be/rwwuyxahvfk'
 ---
 Our paper titled **"GEMM:A Graph Embedded Model for Memorability Prediction"**, is presented in the *IJCNN, 2023*, Queensland, Australia.
-This paper introduced the image memorability prediction task from the graph centric viewpoint.
+This paper introduced the image memorability prediction task from a graph centric viewpoint.

 More information:
 - [Our paper, "GEMM:A Graph Embedded Model for Memorability Prediction"](https://ieeexplore.ieee.org/abstract/document/10191500)